-The projected negative growth in population, may affect employment, and housing in the Town of Johnstown by the year 2035.
-It will, however provide an opportunity to implement many of the stated objectives in the comprehensive plan.
-While development pressure will continue, it is the duty of the citizens and government of the Town to use this document responsibly, maintaining those features of our community that make it a desirable place to live and do business in.
+The projected slow growth in population, employment, and housing in the Town of La Prairie will still need to provide an opportunity to implement many of the stated objectives in the comprehensive plan.
+While development pressure will continue, it is the duty of the citizens and governments of the Town to use this document responsibly, maintaining those features of our community that make it a desirable place to live and do business.